-For some of us, Thanksgiving might be the first time in a while that we’re getting together with our extended family.
+Thanksgiving kicks off the holiday season.
+For many of us, the holiday might be the first time in a while that we’re getting together with our extended family.
 Planning a holiday can be exciting — but also stressful — for parents.
-Plus, you have to keep the kids busy since they’re on break.
+Add in the extra task of keeping the kids busy while they’re on break, and Thanksgiving can get hectic quick!

 Thanksgiving break activities